patrickfrey/mewa/doc/libmewa.md

 ```

 ## The Type Database API
-The type database API provides some functions to build the type system of your compiler.
+A type database object provides some functions to build the type system of your compiler.
 A documentation can be found [here](typedb.md).